Jack Murtha Papers

 Scope and Contents

-This collection is arranged into one (1) series, Awards and Realia.
+This collection is arranged into three (3) series: Awards and Realia, Textiles, Framed Objects.

 - Description rules